aiplanethub/5-week_Data_Science_Bootcamp/week-2/160-Day 1 and 2: Descriptive statistics, transformations & exploratory data analysis.md

 **(This is for self-learning for the session and may not be required in near time - you can consider this as optional)**

 * A lambda function is a small anonymous function.
-* A lambda function can take any number of arguments, but can only have one expression.
+* A lambda function can take any number of arguments but only has one expression.
 * Syntax:

 lambda arguments : expression